Ziadashraf301/Black-Friday/Black-friday--Data-analysis-and-hypothesis-testing-.md

 8.  `What is the occupation that has the most orders in the last month?`

 9.  `What is the most common duration of stay in the current city that has the most orders in the last month?`

-10. `Is the mean purchase amount statistically significantly different between the Gender, Age Groups?`
+10. `Is the mean purchase amount statistically different between the Gender, Age Groups?`

-We can answers our questions now through visualization:
+We can answer our questions now through visualization:

 `What are the top 10 users based on the number of orders in the last month??`